JasonGlazer/createRulesetProjectDescription/docs/lessons_learned.rst

 Separate Python Utility Focused on Output
 -----------------------------------------

-The original expectation for how to implement the functionality of creating an RMD file was to include it directly in the EnergyPlus C++ engine as an additional report option.
+The original expectation for how to implement the functionality of creating an RPD file was to include it directly in the EnergyPlus C++ engine as an additional report option.
 After a presentation of this original plan, the EnergyPlus development team recognized the value of keeping it outside the EnergyPlus engine and instead made it a separate Python utility.
 This kept the EnergyPlus engine from having an additional non-core feature as well as separating the